 Take a deep breath.
 Now, let it out slowly.
 Did your chest rise and fall, or did your stomach expand and contract?
 That’s the difference between shallow breathing and diaphragm breathing.
-Research indicates that breathing from deep in your belly, rather than from your chest (as many of us tend to do), may help reduce stress, stabilize blood pressure and support your health.1 Read on as we discuss what diaphragm breathing is and how to use it to your advantage — plus, we share a deep breathing technique you can try starting today.
+Research indicates that breathing from deep in your belly, rather than from your chest (as many of us tend to do), may help reduce stress, stabilize blood pressure and support your health.1 Read on as we discuss what diaphragmatic breathing is and the benefits of diaphragm breathing — plus, we share a simple diaphragmatic breathing exercise you can try starting today.

 Also called diaphragmatic breathing, belly breathing or deep breathing, diaphragm breathing is, simply, a type of breathing you do while engaging your diaphragm.